aryaprasad08/Interactive-Lab-Hub/Lab 1/README.md

 Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
 Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.

-\*\***Include your first attempts at recording the set-up video here.**\*\* A collaborator remotely toggled the colors during roleplay.
+\*\***Include your first attempts at recording the set-up video here.**\*\* We remotely toggled the colors during roleplay to test it, so we don't have a set up video.
+We considered what the student would do if they needed to leave the room temporarily.
-First video attempt showed the searching student checking multiple rooms before finding a green light.
-Follow-up work: Changed the goal to “reserving the room.”
-The green indicated a confirmed booking.
+Follow-up work: In this case, the student would leave the status light as red to indicate the occupied room.
+We also thought of using the door closing as a sensor where the status only changed when the door was closed.

 ## Part E. Costume the device